Tracking storm chances and heat this week

-A hot and rather active weather pattern is in store this week with waves of scattered storms.
-Strong to severe storms will be possible at times.
+A rather active weather pattern is in store this week with waves of scattered storms.
+Heat is the other story, with high humidity making for sweltering afternoons.
 An end to this pattern is showing up by next weekend.

 Our Monday is starting off muggy with dry skies.
 Much of the morning should remain quiet, then scattered storms will develop this afternoon.
 Not everyone will see rain, but keep an eye on the radar if you have outdoor plans.

-The data indicates the scattered storm chance will fade away this evening with generally dry conditions through the late evening.
+The data indicates the scattered storm chance will fade this evening with mainly dry conditions through the late evening.

 A storm complex is forecast to develop near Chicago by this evening, then race south and east in a weakening fashion overnight into Tuesday morning.
 This will bring us a scattered storm chance after midnight into Tuesday morning.
 The severe threat is low, with a marginal risk only clipping our far western counties.